RaoAviralYadav/UI-Library/README.md

 # Project Title: Advanced Component Library

-A curated collection of robust, reusable, and well-tested React components, built with Next.js, TypeScript, and Tailwind CSS.
+A curated collection of robust, reusable, and well-tested React components, built with React, TypeScript, and Tailwind CSS.
 This library is developed and documented using Storybook for a superior developer experience.

 **[➡️ View Live Demo](https://ui-library-sepia-seven.vercel.app/)**